NextronSystems/thor-manual/signatures/ioc-formats.rst

 Hashes
 ------

-Files with the string ``hash`` or ``hashes`` in their filename get initialized as hash IOC sets.
+Files with the string ``hash`` or ``hashes`` in their file name are initialized as hash IOC sets.

-Hash IOCs are specified per line and may have one of two supported formats:
+Hash IOCs are specified one per line and may use one of two supported
+formats:

 .. code-block:: text

    hash;comment
    hash;score;comment

-In case of the first format, the score defaults to 100.
+In the first format, the score defaults to ``100``.

-The hash specified must be an MD5, SHA1, SHA256, or Imphash.
+The hash must be an MD5, SHA1, SHA256, or imphash.

-The comment can be freely chosen and will be printed as part of any match found.
+The comment can be chosen freely and is printed as part of any match.

 .. code-block:: text
    :caption: custom-hashes-iocs.txt